John Gilbert Winant: Ambassador to the United Kingdom

 In 1941, Roosevelt appointed Winant ambassador to the Court of St. James's, and Winant remained in that post until he resigned in March 1946.
 Winant dramatically changed the U.S. stance towards Britain compared to his predecessor, Joseph P. Kennedy Sr. Upon landing at Bristol airport in March 1941, Winant announced "I'm very glad to be here.
 There is no place I'd rather be at this time than in England."
 The remark heartened a country that had come through the Battle of Britain and was in the midst of The Blitz, and it was featured dramatically on the front pages of most British newspapers the next day.

 The new ambassador quickly developed close contacts with King George VI and Prime Minister Winston Churchill, even though the U.S. was only providing military aid and the Axis was not yet at war with the U.S. Winant had an affair with Churchill's second daughter Sarah Churchill during that time.

 Winant was with Churchill when Churchill learned of the attack on Pearl Harbor.

 Return to the US

-President Harry S. Truman appointed Winant as the US representative to UNESCO in 1946.
+President Harry S. Truman appointed Winant as the U.S. representative to UNESCO in 1946.
 But Winant soon retired to Concord shortly after to write his memoirs.
 However, he found himself unable to adjust to a quieter pace of life.
 "Everywhere Winant turned he saw the drama in which he had participated so significantly drawing to a close."
 Estranged from his socially ambitious wife and deeply in debt, he became profoundly depressed.